olmly/CacheRoute/README.md

 5. The Instance forwards the request to vLLM + LMCache and returns the response.
 6. Instance resource snapshots can flow through the Proxy control plane.
 The Proxy aggregates a compact `pool_resource` snapshot and reports it to the Scheduler through registration and heartbeat payloads.
 7. The optional Proxy UI and Instance Resource Dashboard visualize control-plane and resource state for debugging and validation.

-### Instance capability identity

-At startup, each Instance builds a typed capability description and a deterministic `sha256:` fingerprint without loading a model or contacting an external service.
-The identity covers model and tokenizer revisions, adapter configuration, KV-cache layout and dtype, parallel configuration, and available vLLM/LMCache runtime information.

-The Instance sends the complete capability object during registration and uses lightweight fingerprint-only heartbeats afterward.
-The Proxy recomputes the server-authoritative fingerprint and exposes the accepted contract through `GET /v1/instance/list`.
-See [`instance/README.md`](instance/README.md) for capability construction and environment variables, and [`proxy/README.md`](proxy/README.md) for registration, mismatch, and recovery semantics.

 ---